State Line City in Warren County, Indiana — The American Midwest (Great Lakes)

 Erected 1930 by Tri-County Historical Society (Warren County Historical Society).

 Other nearby markers.
-At least 8 other markers are within 6 miles Harrison's Trail (approx. 1.2 miles away); Trail of Death (approx. 2.2 miles away); Pioneer Jet Avaitors of the Korean War (approx. 3.9 miles away in Illinois); Everyday Heroes (approx. 5.1 miles away in Illinois); Landing Ship Tanks (LST's) Memorial (approx. 5Ĺ miles away in Illinois); Danville (Illinois) National Cemetery (approx. 5Ĺ miles away in Illinois); Address by President Lincoln (approx. 5.6 miles away in Illinois); Alumni who Served in Korean War (approx. 5.8 miles away in Illinois).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Harrison's Trail (approx. 1.2 miles away); Trail of Death (approx. 2.2 miles away); Pioneer Jet Avaitors of the Korean War (approx. 3.9 miles away in Illinois); Everyday Heroes (approx. 5.1 miles away in Illinois); Landing Ship Tanks (LST's) Memorial (approx. 5˝ miles away in Illinois); A National Cemetery System (approx. 5˝ miles away in Illinois); Danville (Illinois) National Cemetery (approx. 5˝ miles away in Illinois); Danville National Cemetery (approx. 5˝ miles away in Illinois).
 Touch for a list and map of all markers in State Line City.

 Related markers.
 Click here for a list of markers that are related to this marker.